Discrete index transforms with Bessel and modified Bessel functions: Abstract

 \section{Abstract}

-{ Discrete analogs of the index transforms, involving Bessel and the modified Bessel functions are introduced and investigated.
+{ Discrete analogues of the index transforms, involving Bessel and the modified Bessel functions are introduced and investigated.
 The corresponding inversion theorems for suitable classes of functions and sequences are established. }

 : {\it Bessel functions, Modified Bessel functions, Fourier series, index transforms}

 {\bf AMS subject classification}: 45A05, 44A15, 42A16, 33C10